theodore-s-beers/bekesh/docs/research-synthesis.md

 - Its outward-facing TypeScript API resembles Bekesh's.
 - Its limitations show exactly what Bekesh can improve.

-In particular, an isolated tatweel’s width cannot safely be assumed to be an additive constant at every connection.
-Contextual substitution, ligatures, alternate forms, and the font’s treatment of repeated U+0640 can alter the resulting shaped width.
-Nor can a broad Arabic-character regex determine whether a connection is typographically suitable.
-Your solver should therefore insert, reshape, and remeasure rather than estimating the answer through division alone.
+An isolated tatweel’s width is not a safe additive constant.
+Contextual substitution, ligatures, alternate forms, and repeated U+0640 can change the resulting width.
+A broad Arabic-character regex also cannot decide whether a connection is suitable.
+Bekesh therefore inserts and remeasures instead of estimating the result through division alone.

 A clearly surfaced license declaration was not found for this repository, so its status would need verification before copying code.